samydafir/Multimedia-Datenformate/ReadMe.md

 	in windows using the same arguments.
 Weird!
 * matlab problem persists.
 Somehow the path is not recognized by matlab using linux.
 Still weird!
   Solved by only doing the ffmpeg part in linux.
 Do matching in windows:
-  Create same structure in windows and use matching.cmd
+  Create same structure in windows and use matching.cmd.
+	Move matching.cmd to Matching Software folder and execute